gitplof/git-trello/README.md

 Our philosophy is based in create one branch for each feature.
 Then we open a integration branch from QA branch.

 ### Named branched ###
-the feature branches use the followeens rules
+The feature branches use the followeens rules

 Feature: F-#trello-id (e.g F-#32)

-Integration: I-#trello-id (I-#32)
+Integration: I-#trello-id (e.g I-#32)

 ## Dependencies ##